 If it gets dirty, we wash it with Oxiclean.
 If the stains don’t come out, we wear it with stains.

 If Nora’s leggings get a hole in the knee, we cut them off and wear them as shorts under skirts until they are too small.
-If the boys’ pants get a hole or a really bad rip, we just toss them.
+If (or rather WHEN) the boys’ pants get a hole or a really bad rip, we just toss them.

 As I’ve mentioned before, I don’t sort colors, I don’t pre-treat stains, I don’t scrub, and I rarely worry about fading or shrinking.
 I wash everything with either warm or hot water and dry it in the dryer.
 I don’t iron EVER.